Nelson Mandela Bay council approves millions to fund Chippa United

 The Nelson Mandela Bay council has agreed to continue bankrolling football outfit Chippa United for the next three years.

-Municipal spokesperson Mamela Ndamase said the Chippa United relocation agreement would be reviewed in line with some clauses of the current agreement and support in the amount of R7m plus Consumer Price Index (CPI) per annum including an additional R500 000 for marketing will also be granted to Chippa United.
+Municipal spokesperson Mamela Ndamase said the Chippa United relocation agreement would be reviewed in line with some clauses of the current agreement.

 He urged Chippa United to do better and proposed that all 120 councillors be given tickets to attend Chippa matches so they could see what the city was paying for.